Масло календули: натуральний догляд за шкірою - Nutritive Cosmetics

 1. Organicity and purity of the product

-Make sure calendula oil is organic and free of harmful chemical additives, pesticides, or genetically modified organisms (GMOs).
-Choose products with certified organic labels, which guarantees its naturalness.
+Make sure your calendula oil is organic and free of harmful chemical additives, pesticides, or genetically modified organisms (GMOs).
+Choose products with certified organic labels to ensure it is natural.

 2. Manufacturing method

-Check out exactly how calendula oil is made.
-The best qualities are preserved in oils obtained by cold pressing.
-This method allows you to preserve all the useful properties of calendula without heating, which can affect their effectiveness.
+Check how calendula oil is made.
+The best qualities are preserved in oils that are cold-pressed.
+This method allows you to preserve all the beneficial properties of calendula without heating, which can affect their effectiveness.

 Choose manufacturers that ensure high product quality and provide detailed information about the origin of each batch of calendula oil.
 Well-known brands with a clear history and reputation can usually guarantee the quality of their products.